SpicyGarlicAlbacoreRoll/PaperRPGDemo/README.md

 Battle:

     -A/D: rotate through command menus
-    -ENTER/MouseClick.SPACEBAR: confirm command menu (Jump command only one that works atm) -W/S: Cycle through commands in seleced command menu
+    -ENTER/MouseClick/SPACEBAR: confirm command menu (Jump command only one that works atm) -W/S: Cycle through commands in seleced command menu
-    -E: confirm command in command menu (Only regular jump works)
+    -F: confirm command in command menu (Only regular jump works)
+    -BACKSPACE: return to command menus menu
     -SPACEBAR: Confirm enemy selection for command

         note: ENTER KEY in battle won't work if you click anywhere else.
 In those cases clicking on the command will still work, and so will subsequent enter commands